Plank Exercises for Core

-The Plank is a fairly basic exercise meant to hone your core strength and stabilization.
-The Plank is typically used by coaches and athletes as a great baseline for how to approach people’s core exercise programs.
+Plank exercises are a fairly basic exercise meant to hone your core strength and stabilization.
+Plank exercises for core strengthening are typically used by coaches and athletes as a great baseline for how to approach people’s core exercise programs.

 The key aspect is to keep your body – heel to shoulder – as straight as possible.
 I always focus on progressing my clients through various forms and have an order I try to put them through.
 What I have assembled here in descending order from easiest to most difficult in that progression.
 There are surprisingly several varieties, so if you have the plank as part of your workout and would like a change-up, here are literally a dozen ways to do just that!

 The Forearm Plank exercise is the most basic form of a plank.
 For this list, I am using planks specifically on forearms, instead of being on your hands.
 The reason being is the changing of the angle, being more flat makes it more difficult as more weight is shifted over your core and less over your legs.